porsager/pws/README.md

 ### Heartbeat

-To ensure a persistent connection it's necesarry to send messages at regular intervals from the server to keep the connection alive.
+To ensure a persistent connection it's necessary to send messages at regular intervals from the server to keep the connection alive.
 The WebSocket protocol only implements a ping to be sent from the server, but not in the other direction.
 This can leave the client in a half open state where it thinks it's connected, but doesn't receive messages from the server.
 To prevent this state PWS let's you set a specific timeout after which to force a reconnection if you did not receive any messages from the server.

 ```js